VictoriaMetrics/VictoriaMetrics/README.md

   -newrelic.maxInsertRequestSize size
-     The maximum size in bytes of a single NewRelic request to /newrelic/infra/v2/metrics/events/bulk Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 67108864) -opentsdbHTTPListenAddr string
+     The maximum size in bytes of a single NewRelic request to /newrelic/infra/v2/metrics/events/bulk Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 67108864) -opentelemetry.usePrometheusNaming
+     Whether to convert metric names and labels into Prometheus-compatible format for the metrics ingested via OpenTelemetry protocol; see https://docs.victoriametrics.com/#sending-data-via-opentelemetry
+  -opentsdbHTTPListenAddr string
      TCP address to listen for OpenTSDB HTTP put requests.
 Usually :4242 must be set.
 Doesn't work if empty.
 See also -opentsdbHTTPListenAddr.useProxyProtocol
   -opentsdbHTTPListenAddr.useProxyProtocol